-When thatch exceeds one-half inch, the most reliable way to break it up is with lawn aeration, followed by raking with a thatch rake.
+When thatch exceeds one-half inch, the most reliable way to break it up is to aerate, followed by raking with a thatch rake.
 Regular lawn aeration prevents thatch build-up, as does proper fertilization and watering.

 Benefits of Aeration

-The single greatest result of aeration is that compacted soil becomes loose, which unleashes a cascade of events that foster healthy grass:
+The single greatest result when you aerate your lawn is that compacted soil becomes loose, which unleashes a cascade of events that foster healthy grass:

 - Turf roots can penetrate and spread easily in loose soil, forming the network needed for grass to withstand summer heat and drought.